jsheppard95/Amazon_Vine_Analysis/README.md

 ## Summary
 Comparing the number and ratio of 5 star reviews between those included and not included in the Vine program, we see there is no clear positivity bias for reviews in the program.
-However, the much larger number of non-vine reviews than Vine reviews (105979 versus 7) likely indicates that this conclusion is not statisically significant.
+However, the much larger number of non-Vine reviews relative to Vine reviews (105979 versus 7) likely indicates that this conclusion is not statisically significant.
 To obtain a better understanding, increased vine review data is necessary.
 From here, one could formulate a two-sample T-test with the following hypotheses: